vlang/v/examples/get_weather/README.md

 # get_weather
 get_weather is a very simple web crawler.
-Its goal is to get a weather forecast from caiyunapp.com.
+It's goal is to get a weather forecast from caiyunapp.com.

 # Compile and Run